Business Partners and Customers Due Diligence Policy

 Where enhanced Due Diligence is required, it will typically involve the following steps, as applicable and depending on the nature and extent of the risks identified:

-- request that the potential Business Partner provides additional information to address the specific issues of concern;
+• request that the potential Business Partner or Customer provides additional information to address the specific issues of concern;

 Noventiq can also instruct specialist advisors to assist with or conduct enhanced Due Diligence on our behalf.
 The Chief Compliance Officer can arrange this where it is appropriate.